Noctis/kickstart-app/docs/cookbook/Removing_Dummy_Code.md

 # Removing Dummy (Example) Code

-The `Kickstart` app comes with some dummy (example) code, to help you get started working on creating their own application, without resorting to constantly going back and forth between the IDE and the documentation.
+The `Kickstart` app comes with some dummy (example) code, to help you get started working on creating your own application, without resorting to constantly going back and forth between the IDE and the documentation.

+Some files can be removed outright, while some have to be modified, by removing the references to the deleted ones.

 The dummy code can be safely removed, without breaking the application.
 Here's how to do it.

-Some files can be removed outright, while some have to be modified, by removing the references to the deleted ones.

 **WARNING: This guide assumes you have at least basic OOP-in-PHP knowledge.
 When a file needs to be modified, this guide will not explicitly state which lines need to be changed and how.**